Be advised: Spoilers for the single player campaign ahead.

 - Gallows humour: He and Allen love to indulge in this.Garnett: [while observing a dead body] What do you suppose killed him?Allen: Wasn't old age, I know that.

 - Hypothetical Fight Debate: He and Allen are seen arguing with Leggett over who would win between Superman and Batman.

 - Killed Mid-Sentence: "Leggett, Allen get the fu-"

 Private David MuzzaA member of the squad's scout team.
-Muzza if the first member of die, being killed before he can even set foot of the plane on D-day
+Muzza is the first member of the squad to die, being killed before he can even set foot off the plane on D-day.

 - We Hardly Knew Ye: He is killed at the beginning of the series, before anything can be learned about him.

 Private Johnny RivasA member of the squad's scout team.
 Rivas is killed as soon as he meets up with the squad four days after D-day by being shot in the throat by a sniper.

 - Red Shirt: For the same reasons as Muzza, except he dies a little later into the story.